Controls, classes, races, tile types, mob glyphs, and how the world works. Play now →

 | /decline | Decline a party invite |

-| /leave | Leave your current party |
+| /leave | Leave your party — disbands the party |

-| /kick name | Remove a party member (leader only) |
+| /kick name | Remove a member — disbands the party |

 | /duel name | Challenge another player to a consensual duel |